-One of the most popular travel inquiries is 'How much does it cost to travel the world?' and still people tend to put world tours nearly at the end of their bucket list or keep putting it off primarily because it's expensive.
+One of the most popular travel inquiries is 'how much does it cost to travel the world?' and how to save money to travel? still, people tend to put world tours nearly at the end of their bucket list or keep putting it off primarily because it's expensive.

 But, in reality, it costs much less than you'd imagined.
 The trick is choosing your destinations and prioritizing.

 In this article, we are going to demystify the cost of traveling around the world in 2023 so that you can finally plan that world tour you’ve been dreaming of since your teenage years!